altunyurt/kavkash/README.md

   hundreds of `ls` become a single entry) and filters them in-memory — full fzf syntax (`!`, `'exact'`, `a|b`), no per-keystroke DB hits.
   Multi-line commands display natively.
-- On bash ≥ 4.3, Enter runs through readline's native `accept-line` (atuin's macro-chain trick), so the command behaves exactly as typed — real exit code and duration are recorded.
-Older bash and ble.sh use a print+eval fallback.

 ## Requirements